 Leap Castle is famous around the world for its paranormal happenings and even the current owners, the Ryan family, have fallen victim to some freak accidents.
 Without a doubt, this haunted Irish castle is definitely one of the spookiest places in the country.

 Ballygally Castle in County Antrim takes the title as the most haunted hotel in Northern Ireland.
-Legend tells of three well-known ghosts that are said to roam the rooms and the halls at this castle hotel.
+There are a couple of spirits said to lurk in these hallways, though the best-known is Lady Istabella.

-The best known is Lady Isabella who was locked in the tower by her husband and either jumped or was pushed out the window where she fell to her death.
+Legend says that Lady Isabella was locked in the tower by her husband and either jumped or was pushed out the window where she fell to her death.
 Her spirit searches the castle for her young daughter and she is known to cause drastic changes in the temperature and odd smells.
 There have also been reports of a mysterious glowing green mist in the castle’s yard that usually signals something strange is going to happen.

 Guests can stay in Ballygally castle and even stay in Isabella’s room…if they dare.